jakubiwaszkiewicz/elephant-rwd/README.md

-Created by JS and CSS
+Created in JS and CSS